YeahNotSewerSide/DuinoCoin_cluster/README.md

-# DuinoCoin miner optimized for phones under  OS android
+# DuinoCoin miner optimized for phones under OS android or any piece of junk that can run python

 To start it you can use any python ide, I suggest pydroid 3 or you can also use termux